 The project strengthens and connects the UC San Diego campus with revitalized nodes and plazas along Ridge Walk and key thoroughfares to the Historic Grove, Geisel Library and the heart of campus beyond.
 Flexible indoor and outdoor gathering areas embrace the site’s unique location as a nexus between north, west and central parts of campus.

-Informed by Thurgood Marshall College’s commitment to social justice, the architecture prominently incorporates the existing Kumeyaay Garden as the “front door” of the neighborhood.
-Named for the first inhabitants of San Diego, the garden is intended as an educational resource for all as well as a space for local Native American communities to practice indigenous uses for native plants.
+Informed by Thurgood Marshall College’s commitment to social justice, the architecture prominently incorporates the existing garden as the “front door” of the neighborhood.

 The project’s student-centric design incorporates a range of private, semi-private and public spaces, balancing opportunities for collaborative living and learning with a comfortable individual residential experiences.
 Roof terraces on each residential hall offer expansive ocean views; smaller front porches and interspersed interior nooks provide places for students to build community with staff and each other.